KashinDanil/JDC/README.md

     module add openmpi/4.1.1-icc;module add cuda/10.1

-After that you can simply compile all benchmarks using command:
+To compile all tests, use the command:

     make